Chapter 6: The Prisoner: Casting

 Footage shown at Star Wars Celebration in April 2019 revealed that Mark Boone Junior and Bill Burr were in the series, playing Ran Malk and Mayfeld, respectively.
 Bill Burr is not a fan of Star Wars, but he ran into Jon Favreau at a birthday party, and was offered a role in The Mandalorian.
 Other co-starring actors cast for this episode include Natalia Tena as Xi'an, Clancy Brown as Burg, Richard Ayoade as the voice of Q9-0 "Zero", and Ismael Cruz Córdova as Qin.
 Carl Weathers also co-stars as Greef Karga.

 Additional guest-starring actors cast for this episode include Matt Lanter as Davan and directors Dave Filoni, Rick Famuyiwa, and Deborah Chow as X-wing pilots Trapper Wolf, Jib Dodger, and Sash Ketter.
 Lanter had previously voiced Anakin Skywalker in Star Wars: The Clone Wars and Star Wars Rebels.
 Brendan Wayne and Lateef Crowder are credited as stunt doubles for The Mandalorian.
 Barry Lowin is credited as an additional double for The Mandalorian, while Chris Bartlett is credited as a performance artist for Q9-0.
 Chad Bennett, Katherine O'Donovan, and Justin Anthony Williams are credited as stunt doubles for Migs Mayfeld, Xi'an, and Burg, respectively.
 "The Child" was performed by various puppeteers.

 Music

-Ludwig Göransson composed the musical score for the episode.
-The soundtrack album for the episode was released on December 13, 2019.
+A soundtrack album for the episode was released by digitally by Walt Disney Records on December 13, 2019, featuring Ludwig Göransson's score.
+On August 24, 2020, it was announced that Mondo would be releasing a limited edition for the complete score of the first season on vinyl edition, consisting of 8-CD discs for each episode with each one set pressed with a 180 Gram vinyl disc housed in it own jacked that features artwork by Paul Mann, while the box set is adorned with Mando's mudhorn Signet.
+The pre-orders for the soundtrack started on June 26, and finally released on December 15.